Continue with Facebook

 For example, occupational therapy can help improve quality of life by making activities of daily living — like eating, bathing, and dressing — easier.
 Physical therapy can help improve strength and reduce pain in the bones and joints.

-Life expectancy for hereditary transthyretin amyloidosis depends on a variety of factors, including:
+Life expectancy for hereditary transthyretin amyloidosis depends on several factors, including:

 ATTR-PN usually progresses in three stages:

-For some people with early-stage (appearing around age 30) ATTR-PN and a Val30Met mutation, the expected survival rate is about 12 years after disease onset.
-For others with late-onset (appearing at or after age 50) ATTR-PN, the median survival is seven years.
+For some people with early-onset ATTR-PN (appearing around age 30) and a Val30Met mutation, the expected survival rate is about 12 years after the disease begins.
+For those with late-onset ATTR-PN (appearing at or after age 50), the median survival is seven years.

-Therapies like liver transplantation and medications can help slow the progression of the disease and improve survival in the early stages.
+Therapies like liver transplantation and medications can help slow disease progression and improve survival in early stages.

-Despite improvements in diagnosing and treating ATTR-PN, people with the disease can still face challenging and frustrating paths.
-MyAmyloidosisTeam members share challenges with symptoms, getting appointments with neurologists, and affording their treatments:
+Despite improvements in diagnosis and treatment, people living with ATTR-PN may still face challenges.
+MyAmyloidosisTeam members have shared difficulties with managing symptoms, getting appointments with neurologists, and affording their treatments:

-Support groups, like MyAmyloidosisTeam, are an important resource for both people living with the disease and their family members as they navigate this rare disease.
+Support groups — like MyAmyloidosisTeam — provide an important resource for both people living with the disease and their family members as they navigate this rare disease.
 “I’m glad to finally have people to talk to who understand and can relate to my symptoms,” one member shared.

 Become a member to get even more